 conducted were masonry works on the new

 five sub building were ongoing.
 About

 contractors on fifty workers were on site.

 site.

-Private

-company with
+Private company with

-more than 250 Remodeling the interior of a
+company with more than 250 employees, with a safety Apartment Remodeling the interior of a

-employees, luxurious apartment, located The safety barriers

-Portugal with a safety Apartment in central Lisbon.
-When the division categories are
+Portugal luxurious apartment, located in central Lisbon.
+When the The safety barriers division categories are

-Portugai technician on remodeling evaluation was carried out, 2 not easy to understand.
+ronugai technician on site (watched several spots along the construction). remodeling evaluation was carried out, 2 plasterers and 4 painters was working, headed by a foreman. not easy to understand.
+Approved.

-site (watched plasterers and 4 painters was APPROVED.

-several spots working, headed by a foreman.

-along the

-construction).

-Private Building with five floors with

-Bulgaria company with less than 250 employees, with a safety technician at headquarters that goes to the site when requested.
-Housing building concrete structure and masonry walls, built on the riverbank (on cliff).
+Bulgaria Private company with less than 250 employees, with a safety technician at headquarters that goes to the site when requested.
+Housing building Building with five floors with concrete structure and masonry walls, built on the riverbank (on cliff).
 When the evaluation was conducted, finish works (painting, paving, carpentry) were ongoing and the roof (traditional roof with slope and tile coverage) was being concluded.
-About thirty The safety barriers division should be clearer.
+About thirty workers were on site.
+The safety barriers division should be clearer.
 It is not easy to understand.
 Seems that more applied investigation is needed.
 APPROVED.

-requestear workers were on site.